How to Apply

 - Evidence of current registered nurse licensure in at least one state of the United States.
 Upon admission, students will need to meet additional licensure and participation requirements.
 Please see the section regarding enrollment in nursing courses for more information.

 - For post-master's DNP applicants only: Documentation of faculty-supervised practicum hours completed in the master's in nursing program.

 - An informational on-campus or telephone interview with a School of Nursing representative.
 To schedule an appointment, call 913-588-1619.

 All applications must be received by December 1, 2018 for the Summer 2019 semester.

 - Admission decisions are finalized approximately eight weeks after the application deadline.
 All applicants are then notified of their admission status with mailed letters from the Associate Dean for Student Affairs.

 - To verify admission acceptance and secure enrollment, admitted graduate students must submit a $400 (non-refundable) enrollment deposit.
 This deposit is applied to the first semester's tuition and is not an additional fee.

-NRSG 935 Professionalism and Scholarship Workshop: New DNP students are required to attend this one-credit hour course, which serves as an introduction to the KU DNP program and to doctoral study.
-The course meets on the KU Medical Center campus in Kansas City, June 4 through June 8, 2018.
+NRSG 935 Professionalism and Scholarship Workshop: New DNP students are required to attend this two-credit hour course, which serves as an introduction to the KU DNP program and to doctoral study.
+The course meets on the KU Medical Center campus in Kansas City, June 3 through June 7, 2019.